 By Rosalind Sedacca, CCT The aftermath of divorce can be a sense of self-discovery or internment in a self-made prison of depression and resentment.
 It’s all about our acceptance of what is and determination to use the divorce as a pathway to a new and better life.
 The good news: it’s all up to us.
 We can create an attitude of positive expectation or we can subjugate ourselves to months and years of self-pity and despair down the road.
 The bad news: it’s not always easy to change our attitude or perspective on life.
 But if you do, you’ll be rewarded with a happier future for yourself as well as your children.
 Here are some vital steps to embracing your divorce as a catalyst to a brighter future.
 Boost your self-esteem.
 One of the most damaging effects of divorce can be a toll on your self-esteem, especially if you were

 New Divorce View Talk Show Offers Divorce, Co-parenting and Moving on Advice from Experts on Live Internet TV and Radio (via PRWeb) The Divorce View, co-hosted by the Divorce Mentor Team, Joanie Winberg and Rosalind Sedacca, tackles challenging issues while providing support and resources for those going through or transitioning after divorce.
 Rosalind Sedacca, Divorce & Parenting…

-Chances are, you made a considerable emotional investment in your marriage.
-Having seen that relationship fail can make you insecure about facing new relationships ahead.
-But if you take the time to go within, learn from your mistakes, understand the lessons from your marriage and determine new ways to approach future relationships, at some point you will feel ready to step back out into the dating world again.
+Before dating after divorce, take the time to go within, learn from your mistakes, understand the lessons from your marriage and determine new ways to approach future relationships.
+At some point you will feel ready to step back out into the dating world again.
 Then you face the challenge of breaking the news to your children.